jakobjanot/ML-Cutter/README.md

 │       ├── repo_name.py                <- Main model class that ties all functions together <3
 │       │
 │       ├── config                      <- Module containing configuration settings, such as hyperparameters.
-│       │   │
 │       │   ├── __init__.py
 │       │   └── hyperparams.py
 │       │
 │       ├── data                        <- Scripts to get raw data.
 The raw data should be placed in ~/data/raw/ in the project root.
-│       │   │
 │       │   ├── __init__.py
 │       │   └── get_model_data.py
 │       │
 │       ├── features                    <- Scripts to turn raw data into features for modeling.
-│       │   │
 │       │   ├── __init__.py
 │       │   └── build_features.py
 │       │
 │       ├── model                       <- Scripts to define PyTorch Model, train it and make predictions.
-│       │   │
 │       │   ├── __init__.py
 │       │   ├── Network.py
 │       │   ├── train_model.py
 │       │   └── predict.py
 │       │
 │       ├── performance                 <- Scripts to measure performance of trained models.
-│       │   │
 │       │   ├── __init__.py
 │       │   └── measure_performance.py
 │       │
 │       └── visualization               <- Scripts to reproducible data visualizations.
-│           │
 │           ├── __init__.py
 │           └── visualize.py
 │
-├── requirements.txt                    <- The requirements file for reproducing the analysis environment, e.g.
+├── requirements.txt                    <- The requirements file for reproducing the analysis environment.
-│                                       generated with `pip freeze > requirements.txt`
+│
 │
 └── setup.py                            <- makes project pip installable (pip install -e .) so src can be imported
 ```